somedatapacket/docs.humio.com/content/language-syntax/_index.md

 #### Example

-An example: Let's say we have logs from multiple sources that all have a field named `time`, and we want to get percentiles of the time fields, but one for each kind of source.
+Let's say we have logs from multiple sources that all have a field named `time`, and we want to get percentiles of the time fields, but one for each kind of source.

-First we try to match some text that distinguish the different types of line.
+First we try to match some text that distinguishes the different types of line.
 Then we can create a new field `type` and assign a value that we can use to group by:

 ```humio